auriq/essentia_docs/source/reference/manpages/udb.spec.rst

   @Port:10010

   #
+  # "@DB:DbName:" sets the database name.
+  # o Optional, default is the DbName given in the command parameter.
+  #   If neither is given, a blank DB name will be assigned.
+  #
+  @Db:MyUdb

+  #
-  # "@PKey:" sets the primary key (a.k.a. user key) of the database.
+  # "@PKey:" sets the primary keys (a.k.a. user keys) of the database.
   # o Required.
-  # o Must be a string type key of the form:
-  #     S:KeyName
+  # o Specify each key like a table column (see below).
   #
   @PKey:
-    s:user_cookie
+    s:KeyStr
+    i:KeyNum

   #
   # "@Table:TabName" starts a table spec: